hanabi/hanabi.github.io/variant-specific/Null.md

   * In a 4-player or 5-player game, a number 5 clue equals *Chop Move* (since there is no slot 5 card).
 * A **color** positional clue corresponds to a slot number that is based on the order of the stacks.
 Stacks correspond to the slot numbers **from right to left**.
   * For example, in a 3-player game of the *Null (6 Suit)* variant, there are 5 color clues and 5 slots in the hand.
 Thus, a purple clue equals slot 5 (since it is the right-most color) and a red clue equals slot 4 (since it is the 2nd right-most color).
   * For example, in a 3-player game of the *Null (5 Suit)* variant, there are 4 color clues and 5 slots in the hand.
-Thus, a red clue equals slot 5 (since it is the right-most color) and a yellow clue equals slot 4 (since it is the 2nd right-most color).
+Thus, a blue clue equals slot 5 (since it is the right-most color) and a green clue equals slot 4 (since it is the 2nd right-most color).
   * For example, in a 4-player game of the *Null (6 Suit)* variant, there are 5 color clues and 4 slots in the hand.
 Thus, a purple clue equals *Chop Move* (since there is no slot 5 card).
+  * Additionally, when players are determining which slot number the *Color Positional Clue* is talking about, they should always skip over any cards that have one or more positive clues on them.
+(But they should not skip over cards that are considered to be "untouched" from a *Positional Clue*.)
+An example of this is given later.

 #### 2) Do I discard cards touched as a *Positional Clue*?

 * *Good Touch Principle* does **not** apply to cards touched as *Positional Clues*.
 They should be discarded exactly like an unclued card would.
   * The exception to this is if the card is known to be useful to the team (e.g. a 3 when no 3's are currently played).

-#### 3) What kinds of clues count as a *Positional Clue*?
+#### 3) Specifically, what kinds of moves are "turned off" in favor of being a *Positional Clue*?

 * Any clue that looks like one of the following is now a *Positional Clue* instead:
   * a *Double Finesse* or a *Triple Finesse* where one player has to blind-play **two or more** cards